choderalab/antibody-mutations/README.md

     * Description of edit_seqres.ipynb: This script calls 3 functions to manipulate a SEQRES: 1) delete lines (or split_chains) 2) fill SEQRES lines that are not full (13 residues)3) reindex SEQRES lines so that indexes are consecutive.
 Output: PDB file with desired SEQRES sequence removed
 2. Split and cap F protein chain -- Use split_chain_and_cap.ipynb
     * Description of split_chain_and_cap.ipynb: This script uses the OpenMM Topology object to create a new topology with the F protein chain(s) split into two (because it contains a long missing loop that was not added back in) and caps them using PDBFixer.
-3. Manually copy the edited SEQRES to the PDB with the F protein split and capped.
+3. Manually copy CRYST1 line and the edited SEQRES to the PDB with the F protein split and capped.
 4. Clean PDB -- Use clean_pdb.ipynb
     * Description of clean_pdb.ipynb: This script uses PDBFixer to add missing residues and remove heterogens.
 Note: If the missing residues were part of a long terminal fragment (i.e. > 10 residues), then they will not be added them back in.